 For-profit and nonprofit channels alike are leveraging this fan-funding with their audience to keep their video operations running smoothly.
 As long your content is interesting, entertaining, or providing value, you would be amazed at how your viewers open the floodgates of generosity.

 4. Master Your YouTube SEO

-For YouTubers who have not built a significant following yet, you have to step up your game and maximize YouTube SEO in 2019.
+For YouTubers who have not built a significant following yet, you have to step up your game and maximize YouTube SEO this year.

 To do that, perform keyword research like you usually would – however, think a little differently based on what people are searching for on YouTube.
 Next, make sure you are using high-value keywords in your video title, description, and video tags.

 Once launched, you can check your YouTube “Traffic Source: YouTube search” report to get an idea of what people are searching for when they find your videos.

 In general, Google provides video results for keywords on how to, reviews, tutorials, and funny video terms.

 There are also five key YouTube SEO ranking factors to consider: